 Most adverse effects are minimal and include transient pain, tenderness, and redness at the injection site.
 Occasionally, within 1 month of vaccination, a mild maculopapular or varicella-like rash develops in 1 to 3% of people who are vaccinated.
 Vaccine recipients who develop this rash should diligently avoid contact with immunocompromised people until it resolves.
 Spread of the virus from vaccine recipients to susceptible people is rare but can result in severe problems, including pneumonia, hepatitis, severe rash, and shingles with meningitis.
 However, such problems rarely develop.

-Because Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that tends to occur after some acute viral infections, particularly when salicylates are used.
-Diagnosis... read more can develop, recipients < 16 years should avoid salicylates for 6 weeks after the vaccine is given.
+Because Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that occurs almost exclusively in children The cause of Reye syndrome is unknown, but many cases seem... read more can develop, recipients < 16 years should avoid salicylates for 6 weeks after the vaccine is given.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.